typedb/typedb-ml/kglib/kgcn/README.md

 Due to Grakn's enforced schema, `T` Relations can logically only occur between certain Roleplayers.
 This means that the candidates to be added should be sparse - we don't see the combinatorial explosion of candidates that we would see in a homogenous subgraph.

-#### Adding Negative Relations Dynamically
+### Adding Negative Relations Dynamically

 Naturally, we don't wish to pollute our Knowledge Graph by inserting these `T` Relation candidates.
 Instead, we can make use of Grakn's reasoning engine here by defining a logical [Rule](http://dev.grakn.ai/docs/schema/rules) to dynamically create these candidates (see the rule in the [example schema](../utils/grakn/synthetic/examples/diagnosis/schema.gql)).
 After training our learner we can simply `undefine` the rule to return to an unpolluted state.

 ## Architectural Components

-Here we identify the core components used to build a working KGCN.
+Here we identify the core components used to build a working KGCN pipeline.

 ### Application